Happy New Year from the Float Folks - animated by students at Animation Apprentice |

 - See more at: http://www.animationapprentice.org/blog/new-years-resolutions-animators.html#sthash.JBD2T3nb.dpuf

 To find out more about Animation Apprentice, click here for a link to Frequently Asked Questions.
 To sign up for our next classroom at Animation Apprentice, follow this link.
 For more information on finding work and surviving in the animation and visual effects business, read our post on how to find a job in the animation industry, and check out our post about what not to do at a job interview.
 Also see our post on starting your own small animation business, learn how to create an invoice, and see how we are helping our students find work through our film co-operative Nano Films.
 Download the free Escape Studios Careers in VFX Handbook.
 Take a look at how awn.com can help you find a job, and read our piece about how to survive as a freelance animator.
 Also, find out what Cinesite look for in a student's demo reel, and read our post on setting up your own animation business.
-Also see our post about freelancers and taxes
+Also see our post about freelancers and taxes.
+1. Polish and re-edit your demo reel.

 1. Polish and re-edit your demo reel.